 Cuffe worked for years in brand management for Procter & Gamble, among other trade-related positions, before starting her company in 2005.
 She was inspired after going to South Africa, where she attended the first Soweto Wine Festival.

 “At that festival were literally the first black winemakers and vineyard owners post-apartheid, showcasing their products for the first time to the world,” says Cuffe.
 “It was serendipity and enlightenment when I had my first glass.
 That’s how I got into the wine business—when I found there was no distribution into the U.S. market, and they were barely distributing in their own country.”

 Heritage Link Brands now operates within the wine industry in different ways: It imports wine from South Africa into the U.S. wine market, and it exports grapes from its own South African vineyard to the U.S. as well as the Philippines and Hong Kong.
 It also exports wine to airlines for use on international flights

-The first step in starting an import/export business is to find a product or industry you are passionate about and that you think could sell in international markets.
+The next step in starting an import/export business is to find a product or industry you are passionate about and that you think could sell in international markets.

 For Cuffe, that product turned out to be wine.
 She felt a connection to the product not just from a quality and taste standpoint but from a social justice standpoint as well.